-one can see this lower bound is optimal if the only information of primes is from Proposition \ref{shiudirichlet}.
-Despite knowing $m \varphi(q)$ tuples of residue classes are attained by infinitely many consecutive primes, it is currently not known whether any other specific tuple of residue classes is attained by infinitely many consecutive primes.
-The main result of this paper is the following theorem, proven in Section \ref{mainresultsection}. \begin{thm} Let $q$ be a squarefree{} integer, and $r,m \in \mathbb{Z}^+$ with $r>1$.
-For $A \subseteq \prod_{i=1}^m (\mathbb{Z}/q\mathbb{Z})^\times$, define
+For general $m \in \mathbb{N}$, despite knowing that $m \varphi(q)$ tuples of residue classes are attained by infinitely many consecutive primes, it is currently not known whether any other specific tuple of residue classes is attained by infinitely many consecutive primes.
+To state our main results, we make the following definitions. \begin{defn} For a squarefree{} integer $q \ge 2$, $m \in \mathbb{Z}^+$, and $A \subseteq \prod_{i=1}^m (\mathbb{Z}/q\mathbb{Z})^\times$, define